When you ask how much an agency charges, you’ll hear “it depends”.

-Agency pricing can vary drastically, with agencies charging between £500 - £10,000 per month for their services.
+Social media management agency pricing can vary drastically, with agencies charging between £500 - £10,000 per month for their services.

 When working with an agency, you should keep your goals and budget in mind.
 The most expensive isn’t necessarily going to offer the best service.
 However, you do often get what you pay for.

-When considering what an agency charges, you focus more on the value you expect to receive rather than the cash amount.
+When considering social media management pricing, what an agency charges, you focus more on the value you expect to receive rather than the cash amount.
 If you select the right agency, your investment can quickly pay for itself many times over.
 You can get a rough idea of the returns on investment you can possibly make by looking at their case studies and seeing the typical results they achieve.

 The average agency charge in the UK for social media management is:

 These prices are often based on a per-platform basis.
 The more social accounts an agency manages, the more they’re likely to charge.